 Drought Concessional Loans are now available to assist farm businesses recover from and prepare for future droughts and return to viability in the longer term.
 Under the scheme, the Australian Government will provide Queensland with $100 million for the provision of Drought Concessional Loans in 2013-14 and 2014-15.

-The second application period for 2013-14 closed on 30 April 2014.
-The application period for 2014-15 will open on 1 July 2014 and close on 30 April 2015.
-The Australian Government will be providing $30 million in 2014-15 for Concessional Loans to eligible Queensland farm businesses for debt restructuring.
+The application period for 2014-15 opened on 1 July 2014 and will close on 30 April 2015.
+The Australian Government is providing $30 million in 2014-15 for Concessional Loans to eligible Queensland farm businesses for debt restructuring.

 The Queensland Government has implemented a personal protective equipment (PPE) rebate scheme to assist private veterinary practices in offsetting the cost of eligible PPE for use by veterinary surgeons in the testing of suspect Hendra virus cases.